 - Provide a consistent look and feel throughout your site

 - Come with quality graphics

 - Allow you to easily add content

 We love bucket lists for budding online entrepreneurs, so we’ll give Certified Social Media Specialist (drum roll) Joanne Burgess have a turn this time at telling you Top-10 things your website should have.

 Why do we do these every now and then?
 Because there’s always first-time web design customers coming along, and it’s too easy to forget that our advanced chatter sounds like a babbling brook of techno-jargon to the first-timers.
 It’s necessary to include the new users, too.

 When it comes to web design a great debate still rages about whether you should hire a pro or do it yourself.
 There are a number of important factors that can help you make your decision about which is right, because both have their pros and cons.

 The days of a simple HTML website being sufficient are pretty much gone.
-Working in checkouts and taking payments can be complex, sights that look professional and compete against other sites is necessary, and understanding the technology that is involved in creating a quality site and a mobile load are essential.
+Working in checkouts and taking payments can be complex, sights that look professional and compete against other sites is necessary, and understanding the technology that is involved in web hosting security, creating a quality site and a mobile load are essential.
 Some of you may have the necessary skills, others may not.
 This should help.
 Below are a few of the skills which Internet business consultants agree are necessary for modern web design and to build a site that works.